marcoshsq/The_Self-taught_Data_Scientist/README.md

 [Python 3 Programming](https://www.coursera.org/specializations/python-3-programming) | [Repository](https://github.com/marcoshsq/Python) | ---
 [Statistics with Python](https://www.coursera.org/specializations/statistics-with-python) | [Repository](https://github.com/marcoshsq/PythonStatistics) | ---

-This zero section has about 16 courses, totaling approximately 300 hours.
+This first section has about 16 courses, totaling approximately 300 hours.
 After finishing this part I hope to be sharp in programming, and understand why data is cool.
 But on top of that, now I can start for real.

 ##